The Ins and Outs of Indexing

 - The best robo advisors in Canada can build you a managed portfolio of index funds and ETFs aligned to your risk tolerance and that is automatically rebalanced.

-- Both are considered a passive investing strategy.
+- Buying ETFs or index funds is considered a passive investing strategy.

 ETF vs. Index Fund: How to Choose?

 My general rule is this: index funds are best for new investors who are just starting to build their portfolio.
-They’re ideal for small, frequent contributions because there’s no cost to buy and sell.
+They’re ideal for small, frequent contributions because there’s no cost for buying and selling.

-As your portfolio grows to $25,000 and beyond, open a discount brokerage account and switch to ETFs.
-Index ETFs are cheaper to own than index mutual funds, and give investors more options to choose from.
+As your portfolio grows to $25,000 and more, open a discount brokerage account and switch to ETFs.
+Index ETFs are cheaper to own than index mutual funds and give investors more options to choose from.

 If you prefer a less hands-on approach, a robo advisor can build you a balanced, diversified portfolio of ETFs and index funds for a low-cost.